hermeznetwork/price-updater-service/README.md

 ## API

 There is a list of endpoints (and examples) that can be called on the Price Update Service.
 You can see these examples in the Postman Collection file at the project's root folder.
+The API has a HEADER required called `X-API-KEY`.
+To execute any endpoint's from Price Updater, you should pass it.

 - _All examples have been run with [Httpie](https://httpie.io/)_